DataDog/integrations-extras/invary_runtime_integrity/README.md

 ### Configuration

-1. Complete the OAuth Authorization flow allowing Invary to communicate with your Datadog instance
+1. Complete the OAuth Authorization flow allowing Invary to communicate with your Datadog instance.
-2. Review the "Invary Runtime Integrity" dashboard for an aggregate look at your Runtime Integrity
+2. Review the "Invary Runtime Integrity" dashboard for an aggregate look at your Runtime Integrity.

 ### Validation

-1. Review the "Invary Runtime Integrity" dashboard for timely and expected appraisal information
+1. Review the "Invary Runtime Integrity" dashboard for timely and expected appraisal information.
-2. Query your Logs with the 'source:invary' base query
+2. Query your logs with the 'source:invary' base query.

 ## Data Collected

 ### Logs

-Invary forwards your Runtime Integrity appraisal results with the 'source:invary' tag
+Invary forwards your Runtime Integrity appraisal results with the 'source:invary' tag.

 ## Troubleshooting